ywamsendai/ywamsendai-website/content/en/dts/apply1.md

 widget: blank

 # Activate this widget? true/false
-active: true
+active: false

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 40
+weight: 45

-title: Come Join Our Japan-Focused DTS!
-subtitle: We are currently in the preparation phase of our first ever DTS here in Sendai!
+title: Coming soon to Sendai!
+# subtitle: How to Apply

 design:
-  columns: "1"
+  columns: "2"

   #spacing:
   #  padding: ["20px", "0", "20px", "0"]

 ---

+We are currently in the preparation phase of our first ever DTS here in Sendai!

+Please check back soon for more details, including how to apply!